hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

 Intuitively, a drawdown is the maximum loss suffered by an investment between two consecutive high-watermarks.

-The time under water is the time elapsed between an high watermark and the moment the PnL (profit and loss) exceeds the previous maximum PnL.
+The time under water is the time elapsed between a high watermark and the moment the PnL (profit and loss) exceeds the previous maximum PnL.

-Input data in a form of series of cumulated returns, or account balance.
-Can be in dollars or other currency, then returned drawdown will be in this currency units.
-Otherwise the drawdowns are in percentage of account at high-watermarks.
+Input a series of cumulated returns, or account balance.
+Can be in dollars or other currency, then the function returns the respective drawdowns.

 The function returns two series:

-1.Drawdown series index is time of a high watermark and value of a drawdown after
+1.Drawdown series index is time of a high watermark and the drawdown value.

-2.Time under water index is time of a high watermark and how much time passed till next high watermark in years.
+2.Time under water index is time of a high watermark and how much time passed till next high watermark is reached, in years.
 Also includes time between the last high watermark and last observation in returns as the last Time under water element.
 Without this element the estimations of Time under water can be biased.

 .. function:: drawdown_and_time_under_water(returns: pd.Series, dollars: bool = False) -> tuple: